Header image

 RELATED: See more information on meaningful change.

-• Multiple Vulnerabilities Chart – shows the percentage of children who are vulnerable on one, two, three, four, or all five scales of the EDI for the selected area from Wave 2* to current wave.
+• Multiple Vulnerabilities Chart (only available when Overall is selected) – shows the percentage of children who are vulnerable on one, two, three, four, or all five scales of the EDI for the selected area from Wave 2* to current wave.
 See sample chart below.
 Hover over the layers of bars to see the percentage of children vulnerable in each category – vulnerable on one, two, three, four or all five scales.

 TIPS: